chiangyaw/pcs-utd-workshop/03-Assignment-1-2.md

     ![alt text](/resources/pcs-screen-37.png)

     * Here, Prisma Cloud has identified that there’s sensitive data stored within the S3 Bucket that the compromised host has access to and is at risk of data exfiltration.
 To identify and detect confidential and sensitive data, Prisma Cloud Data Security integrates with Palo Alto Network's Enterprise DLP service and provides built-in data profiles, which include data patterns that match sensitive information such as PII, health care, financial information and Intellectual Property.
-    * On the bucket, if you go to page 3, you can see more findings and clicking on 22_all_patterns_test.txt will show you more findings
+    * On the bucket, click on any file, it will show you more findings

     ![alt text](/resources/pcs-screen-38.png)

 12. Close the Snippets pop up.
 Close the Object sidecar and close the S3 bucket sidecar.
-Close the Sales and Trading cnsp-eu sidecar
+Close the Sales and Trading cnsp-app4 sidecar

     ![alt text](/resources/pcs-screen-39.png)